ssaanndwich/ampify/README.md

 A Next.js application that uses AI to generate custom WebGL shaders that visualize music in real-time.

+Voted 3rd most creative out of 30 projects at a Sentry All Things Web Hackathon!

 ![Hackathon Results](https://github.com/ssaanndwich/ampify/blob/main/public/sentryhackathon.jpg)

 ## Features